ARMmbed/simple-mbed-cloud-client/README.md

 | `simple-connect` | Tests that the device successfully registers to Mbed Cloud using the specified storage, SOTP, and connectivity configuration.
 Tests that SOTP and the RoT is preserved over a reset and the device connects with a consistent device ID.  |

 ### Requirements
- Simple Mbed Cloud Client tests rely on the Python SDK to test the end to end solution.
+ Simple Pelion Client tests rely on the Python SDK to test the end to end solution.
  To install the Python SDK:
 `pip install mbed-cloud-sdk`
  **Note:** The Python SDK requires Python 2.7.10+ / Python 3.4.3+, built with SSL support.